Frequently Asked Questions

 SNAP customers must be issued an electronic notification including all of the above information within 24 hours of transaction completion or the merchant must securely retain the customer's order history online so that they can easily retrieve the above info.

 The FNS stipulates that no sales tax be applied to SNAP purchases.
 Therefore, if a customer pays for the full price of their cart with SNAP, no sales taxes can be charged on the items bought.
 However, if a customer would like to checkout with a split-tender transaction, sales tax is applied to the portion of the transaction bought with credit/debit.
-For example, assume a customer is checking out with $100 worth of products and plans on paying for $25 with SNAP and $75 with credit.
+For example, let's assume a customer is checking out with $100 worth of products, and plans on paying for $25 with SNAP and $75 with credit.
 The sales tax applied in this scenario would be $75 x tax rate.
 If the example were changed to be $25 with credit and $75 with SNAP, the sales tax applied would be $25 x tax rate.

 If a customer checks out with a manufacturer coupon or other discount coupons, sales tax can be charged on the portion of the total paid for with the coupon.